My mother, Christine, passed away suddenly from a heart attack on September 20th 2005 at the age of 69 (she is pictured left in August 2005).

 An intriguing classroom photo from 1948 showing Christine's class at St Anne's Convent, Ealing.
 Christine appears to be the girl sitting to the extreme left of the picture next to the bookcase.
 It certainly looks all very prim and proper - as you'd expect from a post-war convent school.

-So, at the age of 11, she & Brenda were parted when Brenda continued her education elsewhere (Pitmans College, Ealing) - but were to remain in contact & good friends into the future.
-At St Anne's however, Christine was soon to make a couple more long-standing friends in Margaret Balfe & Celia Trasler.
+So, at the age of 11, she and Brenda were parted when Brenda continued her education elsewhere (Pitmans College, Ealing) - but were to remain in contact and good friends into the future, as we've seen.
+At St Anne's however, Christine was soon to make a couple more long-standing friends - in Margaret Balfe and Celia Trasler.

 An unusual photo of Christine riding a donkey!
-This is circa 1949, & was taken by R. Mitchell's photographers during a holiday in Clovelly (near Bideford, Devon) with her mother - who can be seen standing to the left looking on.
-It would be interesting to see if much (or little) has changed on this street-scene today.
-Donkey rides for tourists were certainly still a common sight in British seaside resorts at this time during the last century.
+This is circa 1949, and was taken by R. Mitchell's photographers during a holiday in Clovelly (near Bideford, Devon) with her mother - who can be seen standing to the left looking on.
+I always thought it would be interesting to see if much (or little) has changed on this street-scene - and finally visited back in 2011, where I was delighted to see how beautifully preserved this whole historic village is.

-Christine's mother was much later to become a passionate supporter of the Donkey Sanctuary (near Sidmouth in Devon), & Christine took over her mother's membership when she passed away in 1997.
+Talking of donkeys, Christine's mother was much later to become a passionate supporter of the Donkey Sanctuary (near Sidmouth in Devon), and Christine took over her membership when she passed away in 1997.

 This must have been taken during their stay in Torquay, the same week as the picture above.
 It all looks very civilized with the tea tray and cakes!